Redback Spider

 About the Redback Spider

 Redback spiders (Latrodectus hasselti) are venomous spiders found in Australia.
 They belong to the family Theridiidae and are closely related to the black widow spider.
 Redback spiders are black and have a distinctive red or orange hourglass-shaped marking on the underside of their abdomen.
 They build webs in sheltered, dark locations, such as under rocks and logs or outhouses and sheds.
 Although their venom is toxic to humans, bites from redback spiders are rarely fatal.
+For effective spider treatment, it is crucial to address infestations promptly to ensure safety in your environment.

 As mentioned before, redback spiders are black and have a distinctive red or orange hourglass-shaped marking on their abdomen’s underside.
 They have a round, rounded abdomen and long, slender legs.
 The female redback spider is larger than the male and can grow up to 1 cm in length, while the male is much smaller, typically only a few millimetres.